Can Background Check Reveal Past Employers? Yes & Here Is How

 The table below lists the department of labor link for each state.

-The state department or division of labor provides guidance to employers and assistance to employees regarding can background check reveal past employers when making hiring decisions.
+The state department or division of labor offers guidance to employers and assistance to employees concerning whether background checks can reveal past employers when making hiring decisions.

 When information is used in a discriminatory manner, the candidate can file a complaint with the EEOC, and can hire an attorney to help with protecting their rights.
 To file an EEOC complaint, the candidate would need to do the following: